London, Ontario: Petroleum

+One of Canada's largest domestic integrated oil companies, Imperial Oil, was founded in London in 1880.
+The company was headquartered in London only until 1883, when it moved its offices to Petrolia.
+It is now headquartered in Calgary.
+In 1925, Supertest Petroleum was founded in London.
+It was acquired in 1971 by BP Canada.

 Culture

 Film production

 In 2021, the city established FilmLondon through the London Economic Development Corporation in order to attract film and television productions to the city as an alternative to filming in the Greater Toronto Area.
 Notable productions that have resulted from this effort include The Amazing Race Canada 8 and The Changeling.
 Notable actors born in London include Ryan Gosling, Rachel McAdams, Victor Garber, Hume Cronyn, Michael McManus, and director Paul Haggis.